Here's how blind gamer Steve Saylor creates awesome accessibility content | CNN Underscored

 For unobtrusive audio: Logitech G333 earbuds ($49.99; logitech.com)

 Gaming headsets are a great way to monitor your stream audio and get fully immersed in your favorite games, but not everyone wants a bulky set of cans on their head when they’re broadcasting for hours on end.
-That’s why Saylor often uses the Logitech G333 earbuds, which are far less conspicuous than the typical headsets while still providing a reliable means of hearing game and chat audio.
+That’s why Saylor often uses the Logitech G333 earbuds, which are far less conspicuous than the typical headset while still providing a reliable means of hearing game and chat audio.

 “When I need to sort of not look like I’ve got large headphones on, I use these guys to talk,” says Saylor, who also uses the Logitech G Pro X headset (one of the better gaming headsets we’ve tested) when he’s off camera.